-AOG has provided parent company guarantees in support of Oryx Petroleum and its subsidiaries in the past and might continue to do so in the future.
-Pursuant to the terms of a parent company guarantee services agreement ("PCG Services Agreement"), Oryx Petroleum paid a one off lump sum of \$2 million for the provision of four guarantees in effect from July 1, 2011 until May 8, 2013.
-A new PCG Services Agreement was entered into on May 8, 2013, pursuant to which the Corporation pays a fixed annual fee of \$250,000 for each guarantee.
+Pursuant to the terms of a parent company guarantee services agreement entered into on May 8, 2013 (the "PCG Services Agreement"), AOG has provided parent company guarantees in support of Oryx Petroleum and its subsidiaries.
+The Corporation has paid a fixed annual fee of \$250,000 for each guarantee provided by AOG under the terms of the PCG Services Agreement.
 As at the date of this Annual Information Form, there is one such guarantee in effect.
 For any new parent company guarantee, AOG and the Corporation will agree to a fee before the issuance of such new guarantee.
 Should no agreement be reached, the fee which the Corporation will pay for the new parent company guarantee will be a fixed annual fee of \$250,000.